 Candidates for domains and domain owners according to CSDM

-Especially, the Manage Technical Services domain is often too big for one person to handle and therefore it is quite common to split that even further based on technological service areas like Server capacity, Database management or Networks and Data centers.
+Especially the Manage Technical Services domain is often too big for one person to handle.
+Therefore, it is common to split that even further based on technological service areas like Server capacity, Database management, or Networks and Data centers.

-- One owner for each Data domain (the same person can be owner for multiple domains but one owner per domain is recommended)
+- One Owner for each Data domain (the same person can be the Owner for multiple domains, but we recommend one Owner per domain)

 - Possibly multiple Data Providers per Domain.